SergeStinckwich/website/src/documents/public/DSLRob2012.html.md

 - code generation and code transformation for robotics systems, variability in robotic systems,
 - frameworks to combine DSLs in an uniform manner,
 - benchmarks to compare use of DSL vs general-purpose programming, and
-- programming languages in the context of robotic systems.
+- programming languages in the context of robotic systems, visual languages for robots, languages to teach robotics.

-**Dynamic languages** are considered a topic of special interest at this year's workshop: dynamic languages becoming more popular in the robotics community and often lead to a natural development of "little languages" that are precursors to more structured DSLs.

 The intended audience is those robotics researchers throughout the entire robotics community who use DSLs and models as a key component of their robotics software infrastructure.
 In addition, robotics researchers with an interest in modern approaches to solving complex software-related issues will find the workshop inspirational.